6. Camera Hardware¶

 resolution (all prior stages have been performed on “full” frame data

 at whatever resolution the sensor is configured to produce).
-See
+Firstly, the

 Some of these steps can be controlled directly (e.g. brightness, noise reduction), others can only be influenced (e.g. analog and digital gain), and the remainder are not user-configurable at all (e.g. demosaic and lens shading).